omichde/BOMTalk/README.md

 ## Your Protocol

 Although BOMTalk is built to let your APPs "talk" to each other, you need to define the "language" or the "protocol" to achieve this interaction.
-This protocol is sometimes described by [DAGs](http://bit.ly/5UhB), a neat way to visualize the different states and the connections between them.
+This protocol is sometimes described by [DAGs](http://bit.ly/5UhB), a neat way to visualize the different states/devices and the connections between them.
 Basically you draw circles for the states/devices and connect them with arrows.
 These arrows are the messages (with optional payload/data) which are sent between devices/APPs.
 In BOMTalk each messages is a number (with optional payload/data) and could be as simpel as this one-direction protocol, sending one photo directly to another device:

 <img src="https://raw.github.com/omichde/BOMTalk/master/Sample/dag.png">
 [dag.png](https://raw.github.com/omichde/BOMTalk/master/Sample/dag.png)